 IAFF Local 718 President Richard Paris agreed.
 “Since 1990, the Boston Fire Department has lost 190 members to cancer,” Paris said.
 “It’s a staggering number.
 We know that cancer is killing our members, and we’re making a collaborative effort to save the lives of Boston firefighters.
 FCSN’s training focuses on preventive measures the department and firefighters can take to reduce exposure to carcinogens and help avoid contracting this deadly disease.”

 FCSN President Bryan Frieders, a deputy chief with the Pasadena (CA) Fire Department, praised Boston’s collaborative, aggressive approach to reducing firefighters’ occupational cancer risk.
 “Addressing the occupational cancer epidemic requires a cultural change for the fire service,” Frieders said.
 “Joe Finn and Richie Paris are leading from the front.
 Their work together with FCSN illustrates how effective labor-management relationships can be to enhance the safety and well-being of firefighters.”

 Join the Movement

 The Boston training was part of an FCSN pilot program initially funded by a FEMA Fire Prevention and Safety grant.
 FCSN’s new train-the-trainer program, which launched in 2016, helps FCSN ensure consistent, accurate education delivered with highly personal interaction by fellow firefighters and other qualified instructors.
-Please direct inquiries about FCSN’s firefighter cancer prevention training and new train-the-trainer program to Keith Tyson at Keith Tyson.
+Please direct inquiries about FCSN’s firefighter cancer prevention training and new train-the-trainer program to Russ Osgood at Russ Osgood.